"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and the

 "We're robbing the mausoleum?"

 Clarence grinned.
 There wasn't a single tooth in his head.
 "You bet we are.
-Now hold the lantern and keep a lookout, boy."
+Hold the lantern and keep a lookout."

 "A lookout for what?"

 "Wandering ghosts."
 Wallace started.
 Clarence rolled his eyes.
 "For the caretaker.
 Dolt."

 Wallace shivered.
 He wanted to go home.
 He heard the mausoleum gate creak.
 "Why isn't it locked?"